tdurouchoux/dsview_vault/topics/Concept/Namespaces.md

 type: Concept
 ---

-A mechanism for preventing naming conflicts in programming by allowing the same name to exist in different contexts.
+A programming concept that helps prevent naming conflicts by allowing the same name to exist in different contexts.